Skip to main content

 What are SPAPs?

-State Pharmaceutical Assistance Programs (SPAPs) are state-run programs that assist low-income seniors and adults with disabilities in paying for their prescription drugs.
-SPAP coverage varies by state, but the programs generally provide Part D “wraparound” coverage, meaning that they pay costs that Medicare Part D does not pay.
+State Pharmaceutical Assistance Programs (SPAPs) are state-run programs that assist low-income older adults and people with disabilities in paying for their prescription drugs.
+SPAP coverage varies by state, but the programs generally provide Medicare Part D “wraparound” coverage.
+This means they pay costs that Medicare Part D does not pay.

 Does every state have an SPAP?